pglemos/golffox-admin/supabase/README.md

 Para dúvidas ou problemas:
 1. Consulte a [documentação do Supabase](https://supabase.com/docs)
 2. Verifique os logs no dashboard do Supabase
-3. Teste as queries SQL diretamente no SQL Editor
+3. Teste as queries SQL diretamente no SQL Editor.